 What Does it Take?

-- assertive when necessary, to deal with difficult passengers.
+- the confidence to deal with difficult passengers.

 You need to be able to: